vl4ds/Documentation/smartapp-developers-guide/state.rst

 For this reason, SmartApps and Device Handlers can store small amounts of data using a map-like API, and retrieve this data in later executions.

-SmartApps can persist and retrieve data one of two ways - using the built-in ``state`` or ``atomicState`` objects (the details and difference between these implementations is discussed in detail in this document).
+SmartApps can persist and retrieve data one of two ways - using the built-in ``state`` or ``atomicState`` objects (the details and difference between these implementations are discussed in detail in this document).
 Device Handlers can use the built-in ``state`` object, just as SmartApps can, but do not have ``atomicState`` available.

 .. warning::